Updated: Nov 28, 2022

-If you were legitimately arrested for a first-offense DUI and chemical tests revealed that you have a BAC of.08 percent or higher, you will be given a "Order of Revocation/Suspension," and your license will be seized.
+If you were legitimately arrested for a first-offense DUI, chemical tests revealed that you have a BAC of.08 percent or higher, you will be given an "Order of Revocation/Suspension," and your license will be seized.
 There will be a temporary license given.
 You must now choose between fighting the charge and accepting the consequences.

 If you fail to agree to a chemical test, your license will be automatically revoked for a year, regardless of the outcome of your case.

 If you tested positive for a.08 percent BAC, the DMV would revoke your license for four months.
 However, after serving a 30-day hard suspension, you will be eligible for a restricted license.
 Restricted licenses enable you to drive to and from work and a DUI educational program (or for work).

 An educational DUI program must be completed, fines must be paid, evidence of insurance must be provided, and other conditions must be met for a license to be restored or limited.